BoKwokProjectA/agencyflow-wordpress/README.md

 AgencyFlow is the website for a fictional Manchester digital agency.
-Visitors can browse the agency's client projects, filter them by type without a page reload, open a detail page for each one, see live local weather pulled from a third-party API, and submit a project enquiry that is validated, stored and automatically notified to the team.
+Visitors can browse the agency's client projects, filter them by type without a page reload, open a detail page for each one, see live local weather pulled from a third-party API, and submit a project enquiry that is validated, stored and followed by an automated email-notification attempt to the site administrator.

 Everything a client would need to manage — projects, their categories, their custom fields, and the enquiries that come in — is managed from the standard